A semi-Lagrangian discontinuous Galerkin method for drift-kinetic simulations on GPUs: Numerical methods and implementation

-In order to do so, the surrounding faces of $A^*_{ij,rs}$ have to be determined, see the cyan arrows in figure~\ref{fig:sldg2d}. \end{itemize} Although the numerical implementation in~\eqref{eq:sldg2d_implement} looks similar to~\eqref{eq:sldg1d_implement} in the one dimensional case, i.e., as a sum of matrix vector products, it is much more challenging to get good performance from an implementation on GPUs.
+Let us mention that the choice of $P^{(p,q)}$ and $Q^{(p,q)}$ is not unique, but its integral is. \end{itemize} Although the numerical implementation in~\eqref{eq:sldg2d_implement} looks similar to~\eqref{eq:sldg1d_implement} in the one dimensional case, i.e., as a sum of matrix vector products, it is much more challenging to get good performance from an implementation on GPUs.
 In contrast to the 1d case, several differences appear.
-First, the velocity fields varies in space, which implies that for each cell different matrices have to be computed.
+First, the velocity field varies in space, which implies that for each cell different matrices have to be computed.
 Additionally, since the computation of these quantities does depend on the geometry determined by following the characteristics, a lot of control flow is required, which is a scarce resource on GPUs.
 Second, since the advection speed is not constant, it is not clear a priori how many grid cells are intersected by the upstream cell.
 This is especially a problem on GPUs with their small caches since the loaded data can often not be reused.
 Moreover, as explained previously, the amount of data to read varies from cell to cell and the memory access pattern can not be predicted.
 Third, since this problem is two dimensional, we have to deal with a strided memory access.

 However, for realistic time step sizes the area of the upstream cell does not vary too much.
 Then, a reasonably small range of $rs$ in~\eqref{eq:sldg2d_implement} can be chosen.
 Thus, as in the 1d case, it follows that just a few cells are required to compute the values at the next time step for a given cell.
 Therefore, this method is local which is advantageous in a high performance computing setting (especially if one wishes to scale such methods to large systems).